kochetkov/DotLauncher/README.md

 # Features

-* Automatic generation of a list with installed games (currently Steam and Origin libraries are supported)
+* Automatic generation of a list with installed games (currently Steam, Origin and Epic libraries are supported)
 * The ability to launch any game in two clicks
 * Smart list of the most played games
 * Adding games to the favorites list